24th AARP Movies for Grownups Awards

-The 24th AARP Movies for Grownups Awards, presented by AARP: The Magazine, will honor films and television series released in 2024.
-Nominations were announced on November 20, 2024, with the mystery thriller Conclave and the Bob Dylan biographical drama A Complete Unknown leading the nominations with six and five, respectively.
+The 24th AARP Movies for Grownups Awards, presented by AARP: The Magazine, honored films and television series released in 2024.
+Nominations were announced on November 20, 2024, with the political thriller Conclave and the biographical musical drama A Complete Unknown leading the nominations with six and five, respectively.

-Created by and about people over the age of 50, the winners were to be announced on January 11, 2025.
-After a one-year hiatus, the awards will return to an in-person ceremony at the Beverly Wilshire Hotel in Los Angeles and hosted once again by Alan Cumming.
-The event will be broadcast by Great Performances on PBS on February 23, 2025.
+Created by and about people over the age of 50, the winners were to be announced on January 11, 2025, at an in-person ceremony at the Beverly Wilshire Hotel in Los Angeles, hosted once again by Scottish actor Alan Cumming.
+However, the awards ceremony was postponed to February 8, due to the January 2025 Southern California wildfires.
+The event was broadcast by Great Performances on PBS on February 23, 2025.
+Additionally, AARP Foundation, a charitable affiliate of AARP, donated proceeds raised from the Movies for Grownups Awards to local organizations to aid with Los Angeles' wildfire recovery efforts for affected families and communities.

-Announced on October 22, 2024, Glenn Close received the Career Achievement Award.
+Glenn Close received the Career Achievement Award.

-The awards ceremony was postponed on January 8, 2025, due to the January 2025 Southern California wildfires.
-The new date was February 9.